-If you or a member of your family have been deported (removed) from the United States, obtaining the legal right to return will not be easy.
-The law has placed various barriers in your way.
-Although some of these can be overcome with a request for a waiver, others cannot.
-We will briefly describe the situation here, but you should consult with a U.S. immigration attorney for a full analysis of your personal situation.
+If you or a member of your family have been deported (removed) from the United States or spent time in the U.S. without lawful permission to be there, obtaining the legal right to return will not be easy.
+U.S. federal immigration law has placed various barriers in your way.
+Although some of these can be overcome with a request for a waiver (legal forgiveness), others cannot.

-Someone who has been removed from the U.S. is legally considered inadmissible for a period of time after that, under Section 212 of the Immigration and Nationality Act (I.N.A.).
+Someone who has been removed (deported) from the U.S. is legally considered inadmissible for a period of time after that, under Section 212 of the Immigration and Nationality Act (I.N.A.).
 The exact length of time that you're inadmissible for depends upon the reason for which you were removed.

-Instead, decisions on I-212 waivers depend on factors like the reason for deportation, how recently you were deported, your length of legal residence in the United States before being deported, your moral character and respect for law and order, your family responsibilities, and the hardship you and any relevant others would face if you were denied reentry.
+Instead, decisions on I-212 waivers depend on factors like the reason for deportation, how recently you were deported, your length of legal residence in the United States before being deported, your moral character and respect for law and order, your family responsibilities, and the hardship you and any relevant others would face if you were denied reentry to the United States.

 You become inadmissible to the U.S. under a completely separate section of the law if you have spent more than six months (180 days) in the United States with no valid visa or other right to remain here.
 The penalty in this case is that if you:

 Similarly, if the immigrant's home country is in civil and political turmoil and would be dangerous for the U.S. family members to stay in, that might be good grounds for a waiver.
 Although economic hardship alone is not usually enough to meet the "extreme hardship" requirement, it will be taken into account in combination with other factors.

 Still, you might want to consult with an experienced immigration lawyer to get the skinny on how to prepare your application and what its likely chances of success are.